Skip to main content

 async def create_experiment():

-experiment = await client.create(
+experiment = await basalt.experiments.create(

 feature_slug="llm-routing",